grahamking/lintswitch/README.md

 (edited via incrontab -e), and runs the relevant command.

 The relevant command in our case is **lintswitch.sh**.
-That bash script checks the modified file's extension, and runs the relevant linters on it, capturing their output.
+That bash script checks the modified file's extension, and runs the relevant linters (**pylint**, **jslint**, etc) on it, capturing their output.

-Using grep and awk, we deduce whether there was any errors, and how many warnings there were.
+Using grep and awk, we deduce whether there were any errors, and how many warnings, if any, there were.

 Errors are displayed in a modal popup using **zenity**.
 A summary of the warnings count is displayed as a gnome notification, using **notify-send**.

-Finally we start a separate (configurable) script to display the warnings.
+Finally we start a separate (configurable in lintswitch.conf) script to display the warnings.
 There are three different ways to display the warnings included.
 The default is in a browser.